 Fire interrupted the May night, bringing the residents of a quietly beautiful neighborhood out to the street, fearful and perhaps momentarily confused by what they were seeing.
 A house, no, a home was glowing and snarling with the fury of a thousand nightmares.
-A neighbor, injured and in pain, seeks help as her home is consumed by a disaster.
-All of this drama unfolds in a community that stands some distance apart from the towns that would come to help in times of crisis.
+A neighbor, injured and in pain, seeks help as a disaster consumes her home.
+This drama unfolds in a community miles away from the towns that would come to help in times of crisis.

-All times taken from the official Incident Report.
+All times are from the official Incident Report.

 Tuesday, May 29, 2018.

 Incident Number: 18-CASLU 005543

 Incident Name: PINEWOOD

 1:28:56 AM – With a keystroke, an emergency operator connects to an incoming caller urgently reporting a fire in the Pine Knolls area of Cambria.
 The well-trained and alert operator takes in the information that sets an incident response in motion.

 05/29/2018 1:30:08 ROOF ON FIRE, CAN SEE IT FROM HER HOME, SOMEONE YELLING FOR HELP - from dispatch report

 1:30: 28 AM– Based on the caller’s input, the operator executes the dispatch protocol, and the Emergency Services response begins.